-If you do not have a Spouse, or if you and your Spouse are living separate and apart on the date your pension payments begin, or the joint and survivor pension has been waived, you may elect to receive your pension in any other optional form that is available under the DCPP.
+If you do not have a Spouse, or the joint and survivor pension has been waived, you may elect to receive your pension in any other optional form that is available under the DCPP.
 All forms of pension must be payable for your lifetime.